 There are more than 100 mammals found here, including leopards and spotted hyenas.
 Spot an African dwarf crocodile lying on the banks as you canoe through the waters on a safari and hear monkeys chattering in the trees.
 Close to 450 species of birds of birds flutter through the foliage, many with beautiful, colorful feathers.
 Groups of African Grey Parrots with their vivid red tails gather in flocks.
 This is one of the few places in the world where you can admire these birds in the wild.
 Listen for the distinct call of the green coucal and see thousands of African green pigeons in flight.

 Odzala is very sparsely inhabited with a few Bantu and Pygymy villages scattered throughout, making it feel unspoiled.
-It is a far flung destination that a wildlife enthusiast would want to visit on a safari adventure.
+It is a far flung destination that a wildlife enthusiast would want to visit on a Congo safari adventure.